Stop It, I Hate That: Recognize The 11 Most Common Manipulation TechniquesHow to protect yourself from being manipulated

 - What possibilities of protection exist?

 - 10 manipulation techniques

 The language is given to man to hide his thoughts.

 Charles Maurice de Talleyrand

 The first step is to identify the most common manipulation techniques.
-Then you can chooses and use the appropriate counter strategies.
+Then you can choose and use the appropriate counter-strategies.

 The most essential requirement – to protect yourself from manipulation – is to know yourself well.
 Then you can interpret a possible gut feeling without detours.